-Supp Supplementary Schedules of Annex 68 - J

-Α. Financial Assets NA ^(a)

-B. Amounts Receivable from Directors, Officers, Employees, Related Parties, and Principal Stockholders (Other than Related Parties) NA ^(b)

-C. Amounts Receivable and Payable from Related Parties which are Eliminated during the Consolidation of Financial Statements 1 - 2

-D. Long-term Debt 3

-Ε. Indebtedness to Related Parties NA

-F. Guarantees of Securities of Other Issuers NA

-G. Capital Stock 4
+Supp plementary Schedules of Annex 68 - J Page No. A. Financial Assets NA ^(a) B. Amounts Receivable from Directors, Officers, Employees, Related Parties, and Principal Stockholders (Other than Related Parties) NA ^(b) C. Amounts Receivable and Payable from Related Parties which are Eliminated during the Consolidation of Financial Statements 1 - 2 D. Long-term Debt 3 E. Indebtedness to Related Parties NA F. Guarantees of Securities of Other Issuers NA G. Capital Stock 4

-^(a)Balance of Financial Assets at Fair Value Through Profit or Loss is less than 5% of total current assets.
+(a) Balance of Financial Assets at Fair Value Through Profit or Loss is less than 5% of total current assets.